CNR-IRPI-Padova/P-SARRET/Readme.md

 Column range to use as per-point time series might be specified by the user modyfing the script

 Contents:
-Python scripts for QGIS v 2.x and 3.x
+Python scripts for QGIS v 3.x